Department Events and News

 Dr. Sharp, Associate Professor of Philosophy, does research in contemporary ethics issues, particularly ethics and technology issues.
 He is currently preparing to go on Sabbatical in the Spring of 2016 in order to work on a book about Internet Ethics.
 Topics will include online justic groups, ethics and social media, and epistemic problems in determining how to treat other people online.
 Previously published articles include a look at online friendship (in Ethics and Information Technology Vol. 14.
 Issue 3) and Kant and Dementia (in Bioethics Vol. 26, Issue 5).

 Dr. Sharp also writes for the Philosophy and Pop Culture series, which he believes is a valuable way to show the continued relevance of philosophy to everyday issues.
 His most recent article in the series examined what would have happened if Superman had landed in the Third Reich.
 Previous articles explored the philosophy of Family Guy, Heroes, and Battlestar Galactica.
+In fact, he's so interested in how philosophy intersects with pop culture that he started a blog examining ethics in roleplaying and video games, which you can find here: www.robswritings.com.

 Outside of publication, Dr. Sharp is a regular contributor and organizer of the Puttsburgh Area Philosophy Colloquium.
 He also advises the Philosophy Club and the Ulster Club at Muskingum.